mupfdev/SNESoIP/README.md

 my career as a software developer for embedded systems.

 As you can imagine, this project is personal.
-And I always had the urge to finish what I started almost six years ago.
+And I always had the urge to finish what I started almost 6 years ago.

-We'll see where 2019 is going.
+We'll see how it goes.

 ### Press and Media